 - $4 million in project sales and use tax revenue for Daly City

-- $250,000 in support of Daly City community based organizations
+- $250,000 in support of Daly City community-based organizations

 - $250,000 contribution to the Magical Bridge Playground at Hillside Park